Peach Streusel Kuchen – a bread-like coffee cake with a fine and dense texture topped with fresh peaches and cinnamon almond streusel.

 Kuchen is a German word for cake.
 It consists of a sweet yeast dough filled with a custard.
 Sometimes fruits are added to the dough.
 It is usually sliced like a pie.
 Kuchen is generally thought of as a dessert but it may be eaten any time of the day.

-Today’s kuchen has a streusel topping instead of a custard filling.
-This recipe was adapted from The Cooks Encyclopedia of Bread Machine Baking.
-This being my first attempt, I was a little anxious.
+Today’s kuchen has a streusel topping instead of a custard filling adapted from The Cooks Encyclopedia of Bread Machine Baking.
+Since this was my first attempt, I was a little anxious.
 I had to use my stand mixer to knead the dough as my bread machine was being used for my weekly Gluten-free Rice Bread.
-I am glad that it turned out well.
+I am glad that it turned out well. 🙂

 - ½ tsp salt